Nigerian Who Has Acted In Bollywood Movies Arrested At Delhi Airport

 The man reportedly even had a ticket to Goa on a flight of airline Vistara and when he was questioned, he stated that his visa had expired.

-When the CISF officials contacted immigration and central intelligence agencies, it was confirmed that the Nigerian man's visa had expired in 2011, officials said.
+When the CISF officials contacted immigration and central intelligence agencies, it was confirmed that the Nigerian's visa had expired in 2011, officials said.

 "The man enjoys a celebrity status in his country and has also acted in some Hindi movies.
 He was living in India illegally," a senior CISF officer was quoted as saying by PTI.